 If machine learning thwarted scientific crisis, the question is why.
 Some powerful explanations emerge.
 Key are the social norms and practices of the community rather than statistical methodology.

-Our closer empirical look at the scientific crisis in the applied statistical science made one thing clear.
-By all accounts, the statistical sciences have been engulfed in a major replication crisis.
-Machine learning shares the Achilles heel of statistical measurement with other data-driven disciplines.
-The research ecosystem in machine learning is far from perfect.
-But some central empirical phenomena are different and unique to machine learning.
+Our closer empirical look at the scientific crisis in the applied statistical sciences made one thing clear.
+By all accounts, many fields that apply statistical methods have been engulfed in a major replication crisis.
+Machine learning shares the Achilles heel of statistical measurement with these data-driven disciplines.
+In addition, the research ecosystem in machine learning is far from perfect.
+Yet, some central empirical phenomena are different and unique to machine learning.

-If the core scientific mandate of machine learning is to identify better and better models, benchmarks seem to be doing a reasonable job at keeping track of progress.
-At least, they did in the ImageNet era.
-Replication studies in machine learning reveal that model rankings have internal validity and that they are often stable across different domains.
+If the core scientific mandate of machine learning is to identify better and better models, benchmarking seems to be doing a reasonable job at promoting progress.
+At least, it did in the ImageNet era.
+Replication studies in machine learning reveal that model rankings have internal validity and that they are often stable across different domains, so long as models train on the same training data.
 This is a better outcome than we had reason to hope for given the formal guarantees of the holdout method.

 Fully understanding the empirical phenomena is an ongoing research quest, full of intriguing open problems.
 This chapter provides a starting point.

 A key characteristic of the machine learning community is its focus on achieving state-of-the-art results.
 State-of-the-art is whatever is at the top of the leaderboard and that’s where the community’s attention naturally gravitates toward.
 The basic research mechanic is beating the previous best.
-And, to oversimplify, that’s primarily what the community cares about.
+And, to oversimplify, that’s primarily what benchmarking is about.

-But if the scientific crisis had something to do with researchers degrees of freedom, we can also see the benefits of competitive testing.
-Competition over the top spot in a benchmark radically reduces researchers degrees of freedom.
-The dataset is fixed, the metric is fixed, and the evaluation protocol is fixed.
+But if the scientific crisis had something to do with researcher degrees of freedom, we can also see the benefits of competitive testing.
+Competition over the top spot in a benchmark radically reduces researcher degrees of freedom.
+The test set is fixed, the metric is fixed, and the evaluation protocol is fixed.
 In traditional benchmarks, like ImageNet, also the choice of training data is set in stone and agreed on.
 The only freedom is in the choice of the training algorithm and model architecture.

 For a benchmark to work, it must be able to correctly identify the best model at any point in time under competitive pressure.
 Correctly identifying the best is also sufficient to get a full ranking.
 After all, the k-th best model is the best model after discarding the top k-1 models.
 So, we can rank by repeatedly identifying the best.